Holographic Foliations: Self-Similar Quasicrystals from Hyperbolic Honeycombs: The General Case and Remaining 2D Quasicrystals

 As we saw in the $\{3,5,3\}$ example, the half-step inflation works analogously in 3D.
 For a general $\{p,q,r\}$ tiling we can understand the local effect of a half-step inflation and then use it to colour our dual vertex diagrams (similar to Figure \ref{fig:vvvv}) and define our vertex tiles (similar to Figure \ref{fig:353VertexTiles}).

 We start with a $\{p,q,r\}$ boundary, which now defines our ``waterline,'' and consider an $n$-vertex $v$ in the boundary. $n$ many submerged $\{p,q\}$'s meet at the $n$-vertex.
 To grow by a half-step, we surround the vertex $v$ with an $\{r,q\}$ in the dual $\{r,q,p\}$ tiling, so that $n$ many of the new $\{r,q\}$'s vertices are submerged (at the center of the previous $n$ many $\{p,q\}$'s).
 As in Figure \ref{fig:vvvv}, we imagine colouring these submerged vertices in \textbf{black}.
 Now we colour the rest of the dual $\{r,q\}$ as follows: \begin{enumerate} \item Any face of the $\{r,q\}$ whose vertices are {\it all} black is coloured \textbf{red}.
 Each red face is dual to a completely submerged edge that is hanging down from the vertex $v$ in the $\{p,q,r\}$ boundary, with only its upper end touching the waterline. \item Any face of the $\{r,q\}$ with {\it some} (but not all) of its vertices coloured black, is coloured \textbf{blue}.
 Each blue face is dual to an exposed edge lying in the original $\{p,q,r\}$ boundary.
 If this blue face has one black vertex, it is dual to an exposed 1-edge, and the $1$-edge is drawn with a solid black line in the corresponding vertex tile.
 If the face has two black vertices, it is dual to an exposed 2-edge, and the $2$-edge is drawn with a dashed black line in the corresponding vertex tile. \item Any remaining faces of the $\{r,q\}$ are coloured \textbf{green}.
 The edges of the $\{r,q\}$ lying in the green region (or its boundary) are exposed edges in the new $\{r,q,p\}$ surface and are shown as green edges in the corresponding vertex tile.
 Specifically, the edges forming the boundary between the blue and green regions in the $\{r,q\}$, correspond to the exposed 2-edges, and are drawn with dashed green lines in the corresponding vertex tile; whereas the remaining interior edges correspond to exposed 1-edges, and are drawn with solid green lines in the corresponding vertex tile. \end{enumerate} Just as we could express all of the 2D substitution rules in terms of the fundamental vertices ${\bf 1}$ and ${\bf 2}$, we can express all of the 3D substitution rules in terms of tiles involving just $1$-edges and $2$-edges (see also Appendix \ref{sec:higherWRW}).
+Generically, we find that there are three basic types of boundary tiles, each containing only $1$ and $2$-edges, and the three can be related by Gauss-Bonnet constraints as in the $\{3,5,3\}$ example above.

 This strategy now continues to 4D and higher dimensions, although we explain it in 4D for simplicity.
 Note that a 4D polytope has 0D vertices, 1D edges, 2D faces, and 3D {\it facets}.